C1XTEEN/CPIT/README.md

 ### Memory
 *Estimate memory an array will take*

-Finally, the last small feature is a tool to help quiclkly estimate how much memory an array will take, which can be important to determine whether a solution will fall in the proper memory limits.
+Finally, the last small feature is a tool to help quickly estimate how much memory an array will take, which can be important to determine whether a solution will fall in the proper memory limits.

 #### Memory: Usage
 To run the tool: